HJReachability/discriminating-hyperplane/README.md

 ### Modules for RL-DH:

 `ppo.py` contains code for training agents for CartPole and HalfCheetah. `ppo.py` currently allows PPO, PPO Lagrangian, PPO with SL-DH, and PPO with RL-DH.
 Note that PPO with SL-DH only works for CartPole and not HalfCheetah.
+This codebase is built on top of the following repository: https://github.com/akjayant/PPO_Lagrangian_PyTorch?tab=readme-ov-file.

 See training scripts to create SL-DH controllers.
 The main algorithm can be seen in the training loop in all training scripts.